yang-sec/CAN-SessionKey/README.md

 - The provided "GF256" under your Arduino libraries.
 The <strong>GF256.h</strong> file contains the pre-computed lookup tables for polynomial arithemetic in GF256.
 - [CAN-Bus Shield](https://github.com/Seeed-Studio/CAN_BUS_Shield) library by the CAN bus shield vendor Seeed Studio.

-The installation is as simple as placing the specified folder under your Arduino libraries (in my case, the path is C:\Users\yangs\Documents\Arduino\libraries), and restart the IDE.
+Library installation is as simple as placing the specified folder under your Arduino libraries (in my case, the path is C:\Users\yangs\Documents\Arduino\libraries).
+Then restart the IDE and include the needed .h files.

 ## Part 1: Benchmark Evaluation
 Performance of single cryptographic operations in the protocols including encryption, decryption, hash, and Lagrange polynomial recovery are evaluated in this part.
 The performance evaluation is conducted on one [Arduino Uno R3](https://store.arduino.cc/usa/arduino-uno-rev3) board.